Yos-X/FlamingoHere/docs/LyricFormatSupport_en.md

 #### Lyric Formatting

 To ensure clean and neat display, Flamingo's `YosLyricView` includes a built-in lyric formatting function.
-It performs operations on lyric text including but not limited to: merging spaces, converting full-width/half-width symbols, and adding spacing between CJK characters and other languages.
+It performs operations on lyric text including but not limited to: **merging spaces, converting full-width / half-width symbols, and adding spacing between CJK characters and other languages**.
 This may result in slight visual differences between the displayed lyrics and the original file content, so please note this.